The bad news: they’re harder to answer.

 “How do you give feedback to your direct reports?
 Give me an example that illustrates your approach.”

 Don’t forget to describe how the employees responded to your feedback.
-The proof is in the pudding.

 “Tell me about a time when you had an underperforming team member.
 How did you handle the situation?”